IT-KiLLER/CSGO-AMMO-BOX-FIX/README.md

 Thanks to Snowy @ GFL for tests of the plugin.
 ## Change log
+- **1.2** - 2017-08-29
+  - It will work again on all maps.
+Very efficient execution as always.
 - **1.1** - 2017-08-28
   - Simplified installation.
 - **1.0** - 2017-08-26